I learned many lessons from the late author chef Anthony Bourdain, including:

 Heck, four years after that episode aired, even over here where we find safety in fictional conflict, if we express an opinion, we often risk relationships, even with family.

 Believe it or not, equestrian activities can be polarizing.
 Some make me cringe, like wild horse races and stallion fighting.
 (Don’t look up either of those.
-Just sayin.’
-And some other animal lovers reject those activities I accept and even appreciate, like, urban carriage horses and trained horse racing.
+Just sayin.’)
+And some other animal lovers reject activities I accept and even appreciate, like, urban carriage horses and horse racing.

-I often think of the “No Reservations” episode in which Bourdain visited the Mexican hometown of his buddy and colleague, a cook he’d worked with back in the chef days.
+Still, as I follow the real life stories I research, I often think of the “No Reservations” episode in which Bourdain visited the Mexican hometown of his buddy and colleague, a cook he’d worked with back in the day.
 They chowed down on the local street food, “comfort food,” and went to the bullfights, even though Bourdain had avoided the spectacle, until then.

 I replayed a video segment from the “No Reservations” episode.
 This line, delivered as a nonjudgmental observation also struck me: